slr-ladders/theladders.github.com/README.markdown

 If this is the first time you're using ruby to do anything, go and do yourself a favor and install rvm.  https://rvm.io/

 And obviously make sure you've got git installed.
-5. **Ships with great plug-ins** some original and others from the Jekyll community &mdash; tested and improved.

 **Note**: Octopress requires a minimum Ruby version of `1.9.3-p0`.
 *You probably won't be able to install Ruby 1.9.3 using RVM on OS X 10.8.5.